BashiirHagi/BashiirHagi/README.md

 - Land a role as an **AWS Systems/Cloud Engineer**
 - Contribute to open-source infrastructure tooling
-- Document & Write blogs/articles
+- Document & Write exciting blogs/articles for the community
 - Stay consistent and keep learning 🔁

 ---